 The Rose Garden at Virginia’s Mount Sharon

-The gardens are part of a large estate owned by Mary Lou and Charlie Seilheimer, who purchased the property in 1995 partly for its extraordinary views of the countryside.
-The house, which is framed by centuries’ old trees and acres of mature boxwood, affords breathtaking views of the rolling hills of the Piedmont Plateau and one of the best vistas of the Blue Ridge Mountains in the region.
+The gardens are part of a large estate owned by Mary Lou and Charlie Seilheimer, who purchased the property in 1995.
+The house, which is framed by centuries’ old trees and acres of boxwood, affords spectacular views of the surrounding countryside, including one of the best vistas of the Blue Ridge Mountains in the region.

 At the time of the Seilheimers’ purhase, the 77.5-acre estate also included the remnants of an earlier garden dating back to the late 18th and 19th centuries.
 Part of a thousand-acre land grant made by King George to the Taliaferro family in 1725, the terraced garden had been built along an axis and included a 450-foot allée of 20-foot American boxwood that stretched from west to east off the back of the mansion.

 Although most of the garden was in disrepair, the Seilheimers knew that they wanted to significantly expand the garden.
 They traveled widely, conducting extensive research into Italian, English and French garden styles and bringing their impressions home to Virginia.
 To execute their vision, they hired Charles Stick, a Charlottesville-based landscape architect known for “designing properties for private individuals.”
 Together, the three formed what Mary Lou called a “great collaboration” with the understanding that if they didn’t all agree on something, they didn’t do it.

 The Seilheimers asked Stick to create a garden based on the axis of the original garden, including a central ‘boxwood hall.’
 He would frame the rooms and they would help paint them, while ensuring that the magnificent Virginia countryside remained the primary focus of the design.